Clan MacDonald of Keppoch: 19th century to present

-The current chief is Ranald Alasdair MacDonald, 22nd Chief of the Honorable Clan Ranald of Lochaber, who became chief in 2006 after the original line dead off with Angus MacDonell (1801-1855), who produced no heirs to the clan in the 19th century.

 Clan Castle

 The seat of the chief of the Clan MacDonald of Keppoch was originally at Castle Keppoch which was near to Spean Bridge in Lochaber.
-In 1690 it passed to the Mackintoshes.
-The lands were then disputed with the Mackintoshes, with the last clan battle being fought here.
+In 1690 it passed to the MacKintoshes.
+The lands were then disputed with the MacKintoshes, with the last clan battle being fought here.
 The castle itself had been demolished in 1663 after the Keppoch murders.
-The present Keppoch House was built by the 18th chief of the MacDonells of Keppoch about 1760; The house itself currently occupies the site of an earlier Keppoch House built probably in the second half of the 17th century and burned by Government troops after the Battle of Culloden.
+By 1690, the surrounding lands passed to Clan Mackintosh.
+These lands remained a source of contention between the two clans, culminating in the Battle of Mulroy in 1688.

+Following the loss of Castle Keppoch, an early homestead known as Keppoch House was built nearby, likely during the latter half of the 17th century.
+This structure was burned by government troops after the Battle of Culloden in 1746 during the suppression of the Jacobite clans.
+The present Keppoch House, constructed around 1760 by the 18th Chief of Keppoch, was built on the same site and remains associated with the lineage of the MacDonells of Keppoch.